cc-hpc-itwm/tarantella/docs/source/tutorials.rst

 Scaling the learning rate
 """""""""""""""""""""""""

+To be able to reach the same target accuracy when scaling the global batch size up, other hyperparameters need to be carefully tuned [Shallue]_.
-To take full advantage of the abilitity to scale to large batch sizes, further hyperparameters need to be adjusted.
-The learning rate value is essential to fast convergence of stochastic gradient descent.
-The works of [Goyal]_ and [Shallue]_ suggest to carefully tune the learning rate into what is called a *learning rate schedule*, that is, a set of learning rate values to be applied at specific moments in training.
+In particular, adjusting the learning rate is essential for achieving convergence at large batch sizes.
+The works of [Goyal]_ and [Shallue]_ propose to *scale the learning rate up linearly with the batch size* (and thus with the number of devices).
-For instance, training should typically start with a large learning rate value that allows to explore more of the search space.
-The learning rate can then monotonically decay the closer the algorithm gets to convergence.
-The initial learning rate needs to be adapted to the size of the batch size.

-Thus, in the case of ResNet-50, studies have shown that scaling the initial learning rate up with the global batch size (i.e., the number of devices) plays an important role in quickly achieving convergence.
+The scaled-up learning rate is set up at the begining of training, after which the learning rate evolves over the training steps based on a so-called *learning rate schedule*.

 In our ResNet-50 example, we use the `PiecewiseConstantDecayWithWarmup <https://github.com/cc-hpc-itwm/tarantella_models/blob/master/src/models/resnet/resnet50_tnt.py#L20>`__ schedule provided by the TensorFlow Models implementation, which is similar to the schedule introduced by [Goyal]_.
+When training starts, the learning rate is initialized to a large value that allows to explore more of the search space.
+The learning rate will then monotonically decay the closer the algorithm gets to convergence.

 The initial learning rate here is scaled up by a factor computed as:

 .. code-block:: bash